KieronQuinn/AmbientMusicMod/readme.md

 # Ambient Music Mod

 A hybrid Xposed & Magisk module that ports Pixel Ambient Music to other, compatible devices.
+If you don't know what Pixel Ambient Music is, it's the feature that recognises music that's playing in the background (ie. not from your phone) automatically.
+It does this locally, without a connection, and doesn't send any data to Google servers for recognition.

+The aim of this feature is simple - you'll never wonder "what's that song" again when around the house or out and about - as your phone will tell you without you even having to ask.

 Please [read the FAQ](https://github.com/KieronQuinn/AmbientMusicMod/blob/main/app/src/main/assets/faq.md) before asking questions or reporting issues